Polynomials with exponents in compact convex sets and associated weighted extremal functions -- Fundamental results: Introduction

 \subsection{Acknowledgment}

-The results of this paper are a part of a research project, {\it Holomorphic Approximations and Pluripotential Theory}, with project grant no.~207236-051 supported by the Icelandic Research Fund.
+The results of this paper are a part of a research project, {\it Holomorphic Approximations and Pluripotential Theory}, project grant no.~207236-051, supported by the Icelandic Research Fund.
 We would like to thank the Fund for its support and the Mathematics Division, Science Institute, University of Iceland, for hosting the project.
-Parts of the paper were written while the second and third authors were visitors at Mathematical Sciences, Chalmers University of Technology and University of Gothenburg, Sweden.
+Parts of the paper were written while the second and third authors were visitors at Mathe\-mat\-i\-cal Sciences, Chalmers University of Technology and University of Gothen\-burg, Sweden.
 They would like to thank the members of the institute for their hospitality and generosity.
+We thank the referees for their constructive and helpful comments which have improved the quality and clarity of the paper.